Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 While hardtails offer more space for gear and handle the load better, full-suspension MTB is a great option for short but adventurous bikepacking trips.

-Full-suspension MTB bikepacking is actually becoming more and more popular, indeed frame bags for full-suspension MTB are also manufactured.
+Full-suspension MTB bikepacking is becoming increasingly popular; frame bags for full-suspension MTBs are also available.

-Full-suspension though are very delicate machines, so don’t trust them on long expeditions.
+Full-suspension, though, is a very delicate machine, so don’t trust it on long expeditions.

 Long Distance Mountain Bike Touring

-For “long-distance touring” we mean two or plus months, at least cross country, often across a continent, sometimes around the world.
+For “long-distance touring,” we mean two or more months, at least cross-country, often across a continent, sometimes around the world.

-So, are MTB suited for this kind of bike touring?
+So, are MTBs suited for this kind of bike touring?

-The answer is of course yes, with a few warnings.
-Let’s see what factors you should be taking care of for a successful expedition mountain bike trip.
+The answer is, of course, yes, with a few warnings.
+Let’s see what factors you should be taking care of for a successful mountain bike expedition.

 Characteristics of MTBs for Touring